“The world is now awash in data, and we can see consumers in a lot clearer ways,” said Max Levchin, PayPal co-founder.

-Data is everything in the context of providing Customer Services (through CRMs and the likes), and it builds the foundation of the business operations, providing vital resources.
+Data is everything in the context of providing Customer Exerience (through CRMs and the likes), and it builds the foundation of the business operations, providing vital resources.

 Every bit of information is a piece of a puzzle - the more pieces you have, the better understanding of the current market situation and target audience you have.
 As a result, you can make decisions which will bring you better results, and this is the underlying motivation behind transitioning to Big Data Operation.

-Let’s look at what Big Data brings to the Customer Services.
+Let’s look at what Big Data brings to the Customer Experience.

 The most obvious contribution of Big Data to the business operation is much broader and more diverse understanding of the target audience and the ways the product or services can be presented to them most effectively.